 Kabir Aladin Verchand

-I am broadly interested in problems at the intersection of optimization, statistics, and computational complexity.
-In particular, I am interested in understanding both statistical and computational aspects of learning from random (as opposed to worst case) data.
+I am broadly interested in problems at the intersection of optimization, statistics, and computational complexity and am happy to chat about any and all of these.

 Note: I previously published under the name Kabir Aladin Chandrasekher.